-Flexibility at work for balancing work and life is another key feature today’s employees consider over salary.
+Flexibility at work for balancing professional and personal lives is another key feature today’s employees value above salary.

-In fact, a survey by the popular online job board FlexJobs found that 84 percent of working parents said work flexibility is the number one most important factor in a job, with work-life balance a close second at 80 percent.
-And 50 percent of the LaSalle survey respondents said work-life balance ranked third in order of importance when considering factors of a new role.
+In fact, a survey by the popular online job board FlexJobs found that 84% of working parents said work flexibility is the number one most important factor in a job, with work-life balance a close second at 80%.
+Furthermore, 50% of the LaSalle survey respondents said work-life balance ranked third in order of importance when considering factors of a new role.

 Related Content: How Mobile is Transforming the Workplace

-It’s natural for an individual to want recognition for an outstanding performance, and in the workplace this recognition can be more important than money.
+It’s natural for an individual to want recognition for an outstanding performance, and within the workplace, this can be even more valuable.

-“People desire to be appreciated for the personal value they bring,” says Clark.
+“People desire appreciation for the personal value they bring,” says Clark.
 In fact, a 2016 Gallup analysis found that this desire is so strong, workers are twice as likely to quit within the next year if they feel their work hasn’t been recognized.

 Vincent Nero, VP and general manager of online rewards and recognition business Successories.com, believes that recognition is the number one thing employees crave.

 “Outside of performance awards, which continues to show a huge bump in employee happiness and engagement, years of service or anniversary awards make employees feel valued,” says Nero.
 “Our studies have shown that companies with years of service awards retain employees an average of two years longer than companies that don’t.”